Meet the Team

 BSc (Hons) Physiotherapy, MCSP, HCPC

 Since graduating from Kings College London in 2000, Philippa has gained over 20 years experience working as a musculoskeletal physiotherapist both in the NHS and private practice.
 Regularly attending post graduate courses to keep her skills up to date in hands-on manual therapy, rehabilitation and acupuncture.
-She has a keen interest in sports physiotherapy and rehabilitation having worked at the Commonwealth Games, with British Gymnastics, the English National Ballet and more recently the London 2012 Olympic Games.
+She has a keen interest in sports physiotherapy and rehabilitation having worked at the Commonwealth Games, with British Gymnastics, the English National Ballet and the London 2012 Olympic Games.

 Specialising in hands-on treatment and rehabilitation her aim is to treat, educate and rehabilitate her patients to achieve their own individual goals, be that returning to work, walking the dog or their next marathon.